markamoser/Webcam-Whack-A-Mole-Hand-Gesture-Capstone/README.md

 ## Release Notes: 2/28/2027
 Milestone 1 - we have a couple of libraries which capture the up, down, left, and right movements including MediaPipe Hands and a existing project template of the same library with modifications.
-Milestone 2 - Partially complete now.
-We have partially built the whack-a-mole game but have more features, animations, and art to implement.
-We will finish by 3/12/2026
+Milestone 2 - Complete now.
+We have built the whack-a-mole game and incorporated two hands from the MediaPipe Library into Unity.
 Milestone 3 - Upcoming, we will fully integrate our gameplay with the hand gestures.